 Do bring: outdoor clothes, clean wellies, waterproofs and probably a change of clothes if it looks like rain.

 If you're after a relaxed, practical couple of days on the farm, our informal Smallholding Weekend might tempt you.
+If you want to focus entirely on sheep pigs & cattle, our Introduction to Sheep, Pigs & Cattle course might be the thing.

 Cost: £195 per person for the weekend, including our comprehensive handouts, homemade lunch, Devon cream tea and refreshments on both days.
 There is a 10% plus discount for multiple bookings for the same course date (e.g. £350 for two, £525 for three people etc).